genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 average value between values corresponding to different samples.
 The results of the computations will be shown on the formula track.

-Moreover, each track can be personalised by changing its properties (track color, normalized values, show only SNPs, maximum and minimum values to be shown on a track, etc.).
+Moreover, each track can be customised by changing its properties (track color, normalized values, show only SNPs, maximum and minimum values to be shown on a track, etc.).
 Use "Edit" button to change properties for multiple tracks at once.